Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Your training should be comprehensive and include certain key topics, fundamentals, techniques, and safety.
 And they should be current and related to realistic CC situations you might actually encounter.

-If the training you receive and the drills and repetitions you do in your practice are incorrect, outdated, and/or incomplete, you will not be properly prepared and will train the poor technique or incorrect fundamental into your subconscious memory and then rely on it in an encounter.
+If the training you receive and the drills and repetitions you do in your practice are incorrect or incomplete, you will not be properly prepared and will embed the poor technique or incorrect fundamental into your subconscious memory.
+Under stress, we revert back to our training, so it’s important that we strive for perfect practice.

 Also, just because 5 years ago or so you received a solid basics course, techniques and methods improve and change, so you can learn something by attending a new fundamentals course as a refresher and update.